LittleKingRyan/LearningNotes/sublimte-text.md

-Being able to write and execute snippets of code inside of Sublime Text not only saves us from switching between different windoes but also allows us to focus on the code that we write.
+Being able to write and execute snippets of code inside of Sublime Text not only saves us from switching between different windows but also allows us to focus on the code that we write.
 To do this with JavaScript, please refer to this link: http://www.wikihow.com/Create-a-Javascript-Console-in-Sublime-Text